xmfbit/warpctc-caffe/README.md

 CTC Loss is used in sequence learning.
 The repo merges WarpCTC which is implmented and maintained by Baidu Research into Caffe.

 There is a toy demo in `examples/warpctc_captcha`, which can train a 2-layer lstm model to recongnize the captcha in an image.
-To run the demo, you should first generate the dataset for trainning and validating with the python scripts, then it is an ordinary tranning procedure using Caffe.
+To run the demo, you should first generate the dataset for training and validating with the python scripts, then it is an ordinary tranning procedure using Caffe.

 This repo is a personal project.